 Hello !
 If you are here, you want to model abundance data.

-You could try and install our new version of biomod2
+You could try and install our version 4.3 of biomod2

 We invite you to report any problems, to ask for enhances or to